 Primary Open Angle Glaucoma (POAG)

-Primary open angle glaucoma in dogs is a rare type of glaucoma that is related to a mutation in the ADAMTS10 gene (Miller, et al; 2016).
+Primary open angle glaucoma in dogs is a rare type of glaucoma that is related to a mutation in the ADAMTS10 gene.
 This mutation and consequent POAG is seen most often in Beagles.

-Symptoms associated with primary open angle glaucoma in dogs include:
+Symptoms of primary open angle glaucoma in dogs include:

 - Luxation (dislocation) of the eye lens